-There will also be an Eighth Grade Parent Night in the evening at JCMS for families to not only acquire general information.
+There will also be an Eighth Grade Parent Night in the evening at JCMS for families to not only acquire general information, but also to ask any questions specific to their student.

 Freshman Induction Night is intended to serve as an introduction to Jennings County High School for all incoming freshmen and their parents.
 It is held the night before school begins.
 Students are invited to come to JCHS, get their schedule along with their locker number and combination, "walk" their schedule, meet their teachers, and become more acquainted with the building.
 Parents are invited to attend this evening as well, meet with teachers, counselors, and administrators.